cse512-23s/Tuning-PlaySite/README.md

 <details>
 <summary>Wenzheng</summary>

-On homework 3, I was primarily responsible for project ideation, data preparation, data cleaning, and learning D3.js.
+On homework 3, Wenzheng was primarily responsible for project ideation, data preparation, data cleaning, and learning D3.js.
+ - Project Ideation (2 Hrs):
+Wenzheng actively participated in engaging brainstorming sessions and discussions, where we collectively generated a range of ideas for our project.
+This involved researching potential visualization topics, assessing their suitability for the course, and identifying suitable datasets.

+ - Data preparation and clean (10 Hrs)
+Data preparation and cleaning were relatively time-consuming tasks.
+Since there was no readily available dataset, we had to conduct our own experiments and generate a substantial amount of data, which then required processing and cleaning for visualization purposes.
+Specifically, we trained a ResNet50 model on the CIFAR-10 dataset using two computers, each equipped with two 2080ti GPUs.
+We experimented with various hyperparameters, including learning rates, optimizers, and epochs, and evaluated the model's performance using metrics such as Accuracy, Loss, and F1-score.

+ - Learning D3.js (10 Hrs)
+Wenzheng invested about 10 hours in studying D3.js.
+This involved in-depth exploration of the library's documentation, tutorials, and code examples.
+This dedicated learning process served as a solid foundation for effectively writing the code for our final project.

 </details>